plger/pipeComp/README.md

 BiocManager::install("plger/pipeComp", build_vignettes=TRUE)
 ```

+Due to Bioconductor standards, `pipeComp` requires R>=4, but it is actually compatible with R>=3.6.1 (users who have not yet moved to R4 can use the [R3.6 branch](https://github.com/plger/pipeComp/tree/R3.6)).

 Because `pipeComp` was meant as a general pipeline benchmarking framework, we have tried to restrict the package's dependencies to a minimum.
 To use the scRNA-seq pipeline and wrappers, however, requires further packages to be installed.
 To check whether these dependencies are met for a given `pipelineDefinition` and set of alternatives, see `?checkPipelinePackages`.

 <br/><br/>